accesscode-2-1/unit-1/homework/week-1.md

 Get creative with your game and look at this [chart on signs](http://en.wikipedia.org/wiki/Western_astrology#The_zodiac).

 ##### Bonus: Put [ads in your app](https://developers.google.com/mobile-ads-sdk/) and ship to the play store!

+Submit your homework to the horoscope branch.
+Your work should be in homework/$username.